Alkaline Water v.s Ionized Water

 Chemistry of Ionized Water and Alkaline Water

-The negative electrical charge into the alkaline water it makes.
-That negative electrical charge gives alkaline water antioxidant potential which can be measured, just like the charge of a battery can be measured.
-The negative charge of ionized alkaline water that neutralizes free radicals is called its Oxidation Reduction Potential (ORP).
+A water ionizer puts a negative electrical charge into the alkaline water it makes.
+That negative electrical charge gives alkaline water antioxidant potential which can be measured, just like the charge of a battery.
+The negative charge of ionized alkaline water is called its Oxidation Reduction Potential (ORP).
 In-vitro (in the lab) studies have shown that water with a high negative ORP, when mixed with a proton-donor such as vitamin C gains an enhanced antioxidant effect.
 The only problem with the antioxidant potential of alkaline water is, you can’t store it for very long.
 The antioxidant ORP of alkaline water begins to decline after about 24 hours

 Coassin, Mariagraza, Fulvio Ursini, and Alberto Bindoli.
 “Antioxidant effect of manganese.”
 Science Direct.
 Archives of Biochemistry and Biophysics.”
 Science Direct.
 Science Direct.
 Web.
 9 Jul 2013. <https://www.sciencedirect.com/science/article/pii/0003986192902822>.